 The Montparnasse Tower, built in 1973, was one of the first tall skyscrapers in Paris.
 A visit to the tower’s observation deck is rewarded with a magnificent view over the city.

 One of the main reasons why Paris is considered one of the most beautiful cities in the world is the continuity in its urban planning and architecture.
 From the early developments during the reign of Henry IV in the sixteenth century up to the nineteenth century with the large developments under Haussmann, the Prefect of the Seine from 1853 until 1870, international architecture had little influence on Paris.

 A Classicist City

 During construction, the tower was very popular as it became a symbol of the new modern Paris.
-This changed however when the 210 meter (689 ft) tall Tour Montparnasse was completed.
-Public optinion turned against the tower mainly because it intruded the skyline.
-Nowadays, the Paris skyscrapers are built on the outskirts of the city, mainly in the Défense
+This changed however when the 210-meter-tall (689 ft.)
+Tour Montparnasse was completed.
+Public opinion turned against the tower, mainly because it intruded the skyline.
+As a result, nowadays, skyscrapers are built on the outskirts of Paris, mainly in the Défense business district.

 While the tower itself may not be worth a visit in itself – unless you are a skyscraper fanatic – the observation deck on the 56th floor of the Tour Montparnasse certainly merits a visit as it offers you a panoramic view over the city of Paris.

 On clear days, you can see almost 40 kilometers (25 miles) far.
 The view is especially magnificent at night, when you can clearly see illuminated landmarks such as the Eiffel Tower and the Dôme des Invalides.
 You can also climb from the 56th floor to the roof of the building on top of the 59th floor for an even better view.